 Making Comics 101 and Intro to Cartooning will be taught using traditional ways and means, I don’t draw digitally myself so I don’t instruct digital drawing.
 That said I think it’s possible to do all the work for both courses with a good tablet that has good pressure sensitivity.
 And you’ll need software that allows you to work in layers.

-I’ve used Photoshop forever, it’s not as affordable these days. but for the moment CS2 is available for free! – read this for how to get it!!
-The open source program GIMP is also free, as is the fully featured and much more easy to use open source Krita!
+I’ve used Photoshop forever, it’s not as affordable these days.
+The open source program GIMP is free, as is the fully featured and much more easy to use open source Krita!
+Both can do many of the things you would want Photoshop or Illustrator for.

 I recommend also taking a look at Manga Studio as well.
 You can download it to use for a month before spending any $ to try it out.
 It’s become very popular and is the only program out there made specifically for drawing comics.